-BRI is a successful reading programme for teaching children to read at home and in school (see full range of books in online shop).
+BRI is a successful programme for teaching children to read at home and in school (see full range of books in online shop).
 We have put together the resources below to help you to get the best out of the programme.

 Initial and Mastery Assessments and Graph